pasinsiri/qr-code-generation/README.md

 ## Live Demo

-The application is deployed and running on Render: [Your Render URL Here]
+The application is deployed and running on Render

 ## Tech Stack